Generalized unitary evolution for symplectic scalar fermions

 \section{Conclusions}

 According to the conventional spin-statistics theorem, scalar fields must furnish bosonic statistics.
 When phrased as a no-go theorem, it means that anti-commuting scalar fields violate locality and unitarity.
 The theory of scalar fermion constructed by LN showed that once the Hamiltonian is allowed to be pseudo Hermitian, the no-go theorem no longer applies.
 We believe this construct to be of fundamental importance because it represents an extension to the spin-statistics theorem.
-We have shown in this paper, not only does the theory respect Lorentz symmetry, it also admits generalized unitary evolution.
-It would be gratifying, if scalar fermion is to find applications in elementary particles physics.
-We shall now list, what is in our opinion, topics worthy of future investigations.

-An interesting feature of scalar fermion is that when the currents are pseudo Hermitian, the Lagrangian density has a global $\text{SU}(2)\times\text{U}(1)$ symmetry.
-This allows us to investigate their interactions with non-Abelian gauge fields having similar structure to the electroweak sector of the SM.
-Of course, this similarity may be purely coincidental as the bosonic doublet considered here is fundamentally different from the lepton doublet in the SM and cannot be associated with the notion of weak isopin and hypercharge.
-Regardless of its relevance to the SM, whether the theory is free of quantum anomalies should to be ascertained.
-If there are anomalies, one can attempt to look for possible ways to cancel them.
-Should anomalies be absent or can be cancelled, then in addition to the $\text{U}(1)$ charge, it would be interesting to study how the symplectic charges contribute to the partition function at finite-temperature.

-Besides possible gauge and gravitational interactions with the SM particles, interactions between the SM fermions and the scalar fermions are limited.
-As the scalar fermionic fields are complex, direct interactions with Dirac fermions would be of the form $\overline{\psi}\psi\gdualn{\phi}\phi$ which has mass dimension five and is therefore suppressed.
-If we consider the LN model as an extension to the SM, it would potentially be a model of self-interacting fermionic dark matter of spin-zero.
+We have shown in this paper, that the theory respects Lorentz and admit generalized unitarity.
+However, the generalized unitarity relation does not reduce to unitarity.

+In our formulation of scattering theory with the indefinite $\eta$ inner-product, unitarity requires the number of anti-particles to be conserved.
+This is in general, not satisfied.
+As a result, such theories are usually discarded as being pathological.
+Nevertheless, for 2 to 2 scattering process below the pair-production threshold, the LN model is unitary, so within our formulation, the model may have applications in condensed matter physics.
+Alternatively, symplectic fermions has been applied to realized dS/CFT correspondence where unitary evolution may not be essential~\cite{Anninos:2011ui}.